Maidaan: Plot

 Rahim begins to coach the team again and prepares them for the 1962 Asian Games in Jakarta.
 However, the Finance Ministry refuses to let the Indian team participate in the competition, citing insufficient funds.
 Rahim personally speaks with the Finance Minister Morarji Desai and convinces him with the condition that only 16 players will be allowed to go for the competition.
 Rahim leaves out the rest, including his son Hakim.

 In Jakarta, Thangaraj, the team's goalkeeper, is injured before their first match and is replaced by Pradyut Barman, which weakens the team.
 In their first match, the Indian team face defeat against South Korea, with the teammates blaming one another.
 After the match, Rahim makes them understand the importance of formation and coordination.
 In their next match against Thailand, Jarnail Singh, is gravely injured by an opponent.
 Rahim instructs the Indian team "to make them pay for it" and they go on to play more aggressively, winning the match with a score of 4-1.
 An Indian diplomat publicly criticises the decision of not allowing Israel and Taiwan to play in the competition, which angers the people of Indonesia, leading to massive public protests against the Indian team.

 On the day of the final match, where the Indian team would play against South Korea, the team bus is attacked by protesters, and the military is brought in to provide security for them.
 Rahim's health deteriorates, and he begins coughing up blood, but still motivates the team by delivering an inspiring speech.
 On seeing Rahim's determination, Roy Choudhary has a change of heart and starts supporting the Indian team.
 Thangaraj and Singh also rejoin the team for the match.
 The Indian team goes on to win the match with a score of 2-1, winning the only gold medal in Football at the Asian Games.

 Production

 Principal photography commenced on 19 August 2019 and experienced long delays due to COVID-19 pandemic and Cyclone Nisarga, ultimately ending in May 2022.
 The film was scheduled to release in theatres on 3 June 2022 but was delayed due to impending post-production works.
 The film was set to be released on 23 June 2023 but was delayed again.

 Music

+Originally, the soundtrack for Maidaan was to be composed by Amit Trivedi, with his frequent collaborator Amitabh Bhattacharya penning the lyrics, and dialogue writer Siddhant Mago co-composing the background score with newcomer Mayank Mehra.
+However, delays in production resulted in Trivedi, Bhattacharya and Mehra exiting, with Mago later being limited to dialogue credits.
+A.R.
+Rahman was subsequently hired to replace the quartet.

-The music of the film is composed by A. R. Rahman while lyrics are written by Manoj Muntashir.
+The music of the film is composed by Rahman while lyrics are written by Manoj Muntashir.
 The first single titled "Mirza" was released on 18 March 2024.
 The entire album was released on 8 April 2024.